The PhD Project Annual Conference

 - In your senior year of college by the time you attend the conference or already possess a minimum of an undergraduate degree

 2023 Annual Conference – March 24-25, 2023.
 Deadline to apply is January 31st, 12 midnight EST.Apply Now

 Considering a PhD in business, have questions about how to get started, is the GMAT required, or how do I get support along the doctoral program?
 Check out these frequently asked questions for answers.

 If you are someone who loves learning, generating new ideas, and setting your own agenda you may want to seriously consider pursuing a doctoral degree in business.
 While all academicians can make their mark in a field, those in business have the opportunity to influence both the educational and the corporate sectors.
 Click here to find out how Academia can help your Work/Life Balance.

 Not at all!
 Many of the Ph.D.’s who have come through The PhD Project, have done so after spending a significant period of time in another career.
 Doctoral students come in all ages – from recent college graduates to mid-career professionals.
 Click here to listen about making the switch to academia after an extensive corporate career.

-No. The PhD Project is a network of Black/African Americans, Hispanic/Latinx and Native Americans (U.S. citizens or permanent U.S. residents) who are interested in getting more information about business doctoral programs.
+No. The PhD Project is a network of Black/African Americans, Hispanic/Latinx and Native Americans (U.S. citizens, permanent U.S. residents, or DACA recipients) who are interested in getting more information about business doctoral programs.
 The network is comprised of current doctoral students, faculty and doctoral program directors who help provide access to information and resources about doctoral studies in the business area.

 The PhD Project hosts an annual conference each November (see Why Should I Attend The PhD Project Annual Conference?) for those considering business doctoral studies, as well as 5 discipline-specific conferences each summer for PhD Project Doctoral Student and Faculty Alumni Associations.